 The finished beans.
 You will want to make sure they are pretty dry, but not totally dry.

+Allow cooling slightly then add to the food processor.
 Don't pulse too much, you still want chunks in your burgers.

 Although you can make these ahead of time and freeze, they really are so much better fresh.

 Serving Your Spicy (or not) Black Bean Burgers

 Topping your burger is such a personal thing, I hardly dare make recommendations...
 I will say I kept mine simple with lettuce, tomatoes, and red onions.
 This would have been delicious with avocados, a corn salsa, or something else amazing like that.

 Drinks To Go With Your Burger